As an Amazon Associate, I earn from qualifying purchases.

 Wipe the rim with a clean damp towel, and place your sanitized lid on top.
 Secure the ring.

 Place the jars in the water bath canner, and put the lid on.
-Process for 15 minutes.
+Processing times will vary based on altitude.
+See the chart below.

-Remove the canner from the burner when the time is up.
-Let sit for 5 minutes, then remove the jars and place them on a thick towel.
-Let the jars cool completely, check the seal, and store for up to one year in a cool dark location.
+Remove the canner from the burner when the processing time is up.
+Let everything sit for 5 minutes, then use a jar lifter and remove the jars from the canner.
+Place the jars on a thick towel.
+Let the jars cool completely (at least 12 hours), check the seal, and store for up to one year in a cool dark location.

 Dill Pickle Relish Pro Tips/Recipe Notes: